Shabbat siren: History

 The Talmud (Shabbat 35b) relates that on the eve of Shabbat, six shofar blasts (two series of Teki’a-Teru’a-Teki’a blows) were sounded to announce that Shabbat was approaching.
 Each blast represented a different act done to prepare for shabbos.
 The first blast told the workers in the fields to cease working and to return to the city.
 The second blast told shops and inns in the city to close their stores.
 The third shofar blow told the people of the city that it was time to light the shabbos candles.
 The last shofar blows told the people that it was the instant before shabbos.
 After the onset of shabbos the blower ceased blowing and released the shofar because it was forbidden to blow shofar on shabbos or even hold the shofar (mukzah).
 Rabbi Yaakov Chaim Sofer writes that this custom should be continued in a place where the Jewish populace is in control and unafraid of gentile repercussions.
 If an actual shofar cannot be used, a siren or bell can be used in its place.

-Excavations of the kosel wall after the Six-Day War revealed a stone platform on the top of the southwest corner of the outer section of the wall.
+Excavations of the kotel wall after the Six-Day War revealed a stone platform on the top of the southwest corner of the outer section of the wall.
 This platform was the place where the shofar blower would stand in temple times as shown from an inscription on the rock that says "the place of the trumpeter".

 Criticism

 Many residents of Brooklyn neighborhoods that have such a siren have complained that the noise produced by the siren is too loud.
 One siren atop a synagogue in Bedford–Stuyvesant, Brooklyn has been said to reach 106 decibels.

 In response to complaints from local residents, the New York City Department of Environmental Protection issued five noise code violation summonses to Yeshiva Toras Emes, a yeshiva located in Brooklyn that has such a siren.
-The Jewish residents protest this opposition, countering with the seeming acceptance of mosque's call to prayer's which take place at sunrise, and which reach similar levels of noise.
+The Jewish residents protest this opposition, countering with the seeming acceptance of mosque's call to prayers which take place at sunrise, and which reach similar levels of noise.